eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel_index.rst

 .. thumbnail:: /rst/figures/screenshots/shapes_topic.png
     :align: center

-Additionally, one can access the data type IDL corresponding to each Topic through the *Domain view*.
+Additionally, one can access the data type IDL corresponding to each Topic through the *Domain view*, and inspect its live data content with a :ref:`Spy Topic View <spy_view>` via the **Spy topic data** right-click option.

 .. thumbnail:: /rst/figures/screenshots/IDL_img.png
     :align: center